wexi/amforth-shadow/doc/source/TG/Preface.rst

 Overview
 ========

-Amforth is a Forth system for the AVR ATmega microcontroller family.
+Amforth is a Forth system for the AVR ATmega micro controller family.
 It works on the controller itself and does not depend on any additional hard- or software.
 It places no restrictions on using external hardware.